-Bring enough for the trip and any emergencies, including extra-long layovers.
-A day’s worth will do the trick for shorter and overnight trips.
-Then either send them to your destination via Amazon or buy what you need when you arrive at your destination to save valuable space along the way.
+Bring enough for the trip, emergencies or long layovers.
+A day’s worth will do for shorter and overnight trips.
+Then either send more to your destination via Amazon or buy what you need when you arrive to save valuable space along the way.

 4. Daily outfits

 Most kids have favorite clothes and don’t mind wearing the same thing a time or two (or ten).
 Take advantage and bring separates that mix, match and layer.
 Stay tuned for our packing lists, and plan to do laundry or hand wash key items in the sink along the way.

 Make sure the shoes you bring are worn in so kids can cover lots of ground.
 Two pairs are plenty, including running/walking shoes and another for special weather (boots for snow and rain or sandals for balmy weather).
 The best can be dressed up or down.